How to Install Perl on Fedora 40 or 39

 ./Configure -des -Dprefix=/usr/local

 The -des argument automatically selects default options for most settings, simplifying the configuration process.
-The -Dprefix option specifies the directory where Perl will be installed, which in this case is /usr/local, a standard location for software installed from source.
+The -Dprefix option specifies the directory where Perl will be installed, which is /usr/local, a standard location for software installed from source.

 make

-Depending on your system’s specifications, this process might take some time.
-It’s a crucial phase where the source code is actually built into a runnable form.
+This process might take some time, depending on your system’s specifications.
+It’s a crucial phase in which the source code is built into a runnable form.

 Upon successful compilation, proceed to install Perl: